 Here’s what it takes to qualify:

-- Treaty Country Citizenship: You must hold a passport from a treaty country.
+- Treaty Country Citizenship: You must be a citizen of a treaty country (as defined by the U.S.) with a valid passport.

 Provide evidence like financial records, contracts, a solid business plan, and proof of your role to prove eligibility.
 Immigration lawyers are invaluable for assembling this documentation.